mark-mngoma/RHWSL8/README.md

 ![rhwsl8-systemd](https://user-images.githubusercontent.com/29014642/89607996-73f79e80-d8a6-11ea-9641-477290e42611.PNG)

-# Reason & Notes
+# Reason for this

 The rootfs tarball of RHWSL built by yosukes has permission issues, causing the installation almost totally unusable.
 Therefore, I carried out my own implementation.

 After seriously studying the [End User License Agreement for the Red Hat Universal Base Image](https://www.redhat.com/licenses/EULA_Red_Hat_Universal_Base_Image_English_20190422.pdf), non-commercial redistribution of RHUBI is allowed.
-Besides, carrying the RED HAT mark is also permitted by default in this scenario.

-Therefore, from now on a pre-baked WSL 2 distro, shipping `dotnet-runtime` and `genie`, will be published through GitHub Releases.
+Therefore, from now on a pre-baked WSL 2 distro, will be published through GitHub Releases.
 Users don't have to bake them on their own any longer.
 The usage of another WSL 2 instance with Docker access will also be omitted.

-However, shipping RHEL binaries is still considered as prohibited, and therefore users still need to provide their own subscriptions to gain a full RHEL 8 experience.
+However, shipping RHEL binaries is still considered as inappropriate, and therefore users still need to provide their own subscriptions to gain a full RHEL 8 experience.

 # Pre-Installation & Installation